History, tourist information, and nearby accommodation

 For all the importance of milling in Caldbeck's history, it was mining that really brought prosperity, The local fells are rich in deposits of copper, lead, and baryte, plus silver, gold, zinc, tungsten, and more.
 So rich, in fact, that in the 16th century it was said that 'Caldbeck and Caldbeck Fells are worth all England else'.

-Mining the fells was a major industry from the 13th century, but rose to its height in the 17th century.
+Mining the fells was a major industry from the 13th century but rose to its height in the 17th century.
 Among the most celebrated reminders of the mining heritage of Caldbeck is the circular Roughton Stone, found in the churchyard.
 The stone was used to process minerals from nearby mines in the 19th century.
 It is named for the men and women who extracted minerals from Roughton Gill for over 4 centuries, many of whom lie buried in the churchyard.

 St Kentigern's Church

-Sometime in the 6th century Kentigern (otherwise known as St Mungo) began to convert residents of the Caldbeck area to Christianity, baptising them in the waters of a holy well near the beck.
+Sometime in the 6th century, Kentigern (otherwise known as St Mungo) began to convert residents of the Caldbeck area to Christianity, baptising them in the waters of a holy well near the beck.
 The well still stands behind the later church, beside the river.
 There was a small stone church, or cell, near the holy well.

 Monks of Carlisle later established a hospice for travellers here, but in 1112 this ancient building was replaced by St Kentigern's church.
 The chancel was rebuilt in 1512 at the same time as a chantry chapel was erected for the family of John Whelpdale.

 John Peel was born at Park End, just outside Caldbeck, in 1776.
-He married advantageously, which provided him a comfortable income.
+He married advantageously, which provided him with a comfortable income.
 Though nominally a farmer, he spent most of his time indulging his passion for hunting.
 He kept a pack of fox hounds and also hunted hares and pine martens, sometimes on horseback but just as often chasing his hounds on foot, a custom known as 'Chasing the Ace' in Cumberland folklore.
 Among Peel's large circle of hunting friends was John Woodcock Graves, who wrote a song about Peel's hunting exploits called 'D'ye ken John Peel?'.

 The song, in Cumbrian dialect, was later published in several different versions and set to the tune of the Scottish song Bonnie Annie.
 Peel became a minor celebrity locally, but the song really gained popularity long after his death in 1854 after a fall while hunting.
 He was buried in the churchyard of St Kentigern's church in Caldbeck, under a gravestone carved with hunting symbols.